 “Ye too, o’ Fates, children of mother Night, whose children too are we, o’ goddesses of just award…who in time and in eternity do rule…honored beyond all Gods, hear ye and grant my cry…”

 Furthermore, there was a known temple to the Fates at Cornith, where the Greek geographer Pausanias describes a statue of the sisters.
 He also mentions that the temple of the Fates is near a temple dedicated to Demeter and Persephone.
 Other temples of the Fates existed in Sparta and in Thebes.

-The Impact of the Fates in Ancient Greek Religion
+The Impact of the Fates on Ancient Greek Religion

-The Fates acted as an explanation as to why life was the way it was; why not everyone lived until a ripe old age, why some people couldn’t seem to escape their suffering, so on and so forth.
+The Fates acted as an explanation as to why life was the way it was; why not everyone lived until a ripe old age, and why some people couldn’t seem to escape their suffering.
 They weren’t a scapegoat, but the Fates did make mortality and the highs and lows of life a bit easier to understand.

 As it was, the ancient Greeks accepted the fact that they were only allotted a finite amount of time on Earth.
 To strive for “more than your share” was frowned upon.
 Blasphemous, even, as you begin to suggest that you know better than the divines.